-Table 10: Task Elements for Ponce de Leon / Fountain of Youth
+Table 10: Task Elements for Delivery Octagon

-2.4.8 Task 8 - Explore the Coral Reel
+2.4.9 Task 8 - Return to Home

-The Explore the Coral Reed task demonstrates the ability for the ASV to navigate back to the launch point while avoiding interaction with any obstacles.
+The Return to Home task demonstrates the ability for the ASV to navigate back to the launch point while avoiding interaction with any obstacles.
 The ASV returns through the gate created with two black buoys in autonomous mode after attempting Autonomy Challenge tasks.
 The ASV avoids all obstacles and task equipment (buoys, floating docks, etc.) on the way back.
+The "First Duck Gets the Worm" time bonus will be awarded based on the number of seconds remaining on the timeslot clock and overall points earned during run.

-See Figure 10 below for the preliminary course layout.
+See Figure 11 below for the preliminary course layout.